Roy Moore Sues Sacha Baron Cohen Following ‘Who Is America?’ Appearance

 “I did not know Sacha Cohen or that a Showtime TV series was being planned to embarrass, humiliate, and mock not only Israel, but also religious conservatives such as Sarah Palin, Joe Walsh, and Dick Cheney,” Moore said after the fact.

-The sketch comes after Moore lost his senate race to Democrat Doug Jones after numerous rumors surfaced of sexual misconduct committed by Moore.
+The sketch comes after Moore lost his Senate race to Democrat Doug Jones after numerous rumors surfaced of sexual misconduct committed by Moore.
 Many of the women claim that Moore tried to initiate sexual contact with them when they were in their teens and Moore was well into his 30s.
 Jones’ win came as a surprise to many since Alabama is a staunchly Republican state.

 In the lawsuit, Moore claims that Cohen’s “false and fraudulent portrayal” of him has caused much distress to himself and his family.
 Moore’s wife, Kayla, is also a plaintiff in the suit and made the same claims.
 Neither CBS nor Cohen has responded to the lawsuit or Moore’s comments.